radicalbit/rbd-docs/contribution/installation.rst

 =============================================================
-How to setup your enviroment to work on the RBP documentation
+How to setup your environment to work on the RBP documentation
 =============================================================

-First download and install python then:
+First download and install Python then:

 ::